yarahhhhhh/TrainGuard/readme.md

 # SNCF Safety Knowledge Extraction Pipeline

 This project extracts **structured railway safety knowledge** from unstructured incident documents and prepares it for ingestion into a **Neo4J graph-based safety system**.
 Its purpose is to help railway safety personnel analyze incidents, identify root causes, and justify maintenance or budget decisions using a connected safety knowledge graph.
+The data is from the SNCF opendata and can be viewed here: https://eu.ftp.opendatasoft.com/sncf/rapports/rapport-securite-2023.PDF

 ---